Guidelines for Transfer/Dual Degree in Computational Biology

 For Students Transferring from Outside CMU

-A student should first apply through the Office of Admission.
+A student should first apply through the undergraduate admission office.
 If the Office of Admission believes the applicant is acceptable, the student’s record is sent to SCS for evaluation.
 Admission is based on seat availability, overall academic performance from the student’s current institution, and the application material.
-It is important to note that extremely few external transfers are admitted to the School of Computer Science at Carnegie Mellon University.
+It is important to note that extremely few external transfers are admitted to the School of Computer Science.